testvon/alecsatin.github.io/_posts/2017-10-01-the-son-of-god-goes-forth-to-war.md

   - hymn
 ---

 The Reformation is 500 years old this month.
+Does it mean anything?

+Yesterday I spoke with a friend who had just returned from Berlin.
+He visited a large church which advertised an exhibit on the "Lutheran Reformation".
+He described it as...

+> a bunch of white balls on strings.
+We left.

+I believe "white balls on strings" has as much meaning as the words "Lutheran Reformation" to many Evangelicals.

-Is the *love of the truth* alive in alive in your local church?
+Martin Luther and the Reformers and Stephen and Peter and Paul and the Apostles had a *love of the truth*.
+Is "love of the truth" alive in alive in your local congregation?
 Is it alive in you?

 Dear Lord, protect your sheep.
+Give us that love of the truth that lived inside brother Martin.
 In Jesus' name.
 Amen.

 ## Lyrics *The Son of God Goes Forth to War* by Reginald Heber